 Through the delivery of Art and Design at Key Stage 3, our pupils are afforded the experience of a range of artistic activity, working with a variety of media, tools and equipment.
 The schemes of work allow the students to experiment with drawing and painting, designing, printmaking, 3-D, textiles, graphics and ICT.

 Click here for the sixth form section.

-We regularly participate in national competitions and events, including the Rotary Young Artist and Young Photographer (Put in some up to date pictures or links).
+We regularly participate in national competitions and events, including the Rotary Young Artist and Young Photographer.
 We run trips to galleries and exhibitions and our students’ artwork and photography adorns the walls at the BMI Beardwood Hospital in Blackburn.